pgroenbaek/dbtracks-stf-profiles/README.md

 | DR20              | DR20, DR20f                                      |               |
 | V4hs              | V4hs_DB1, V4hs_R2k, V4hs_RKL                     |               |

-Feel free to create an issue or pull request if you want more added.
+Feel free to suggest more by creating an issue or submitting a pull request if you want more added.

 ## Known issues

-TODO
+- Have yet to find a good way to place objects at an interval along the generated track.
+For example connectors between the two overhead wires for f-variants and supports for the 3rd rail in sh-variants.
+- When superelevation is enabled Open Rails will generally remove the existing curved track sections.
+But this does not happen for Dynatrax pieces that have both curved and straight sections.
+If such Dynatrax pieces exist in a route you will find that the superelevated sections overlap with those Dynatrax pieces (at least in Open Rails 1.5.1).

 ## License: